Bringing Complex Projects to Reality

-Lennen Commercial Builders, Inc. makes the often complex building process an exciting experience for you.
-With Lennen Commercial Builders, Inc. you can feel confident that we make the process of building as efficient and cost effective as possible.
-Our values of Integrity, Quality, Value and Performance and Experience result in professionally designed, engineered and constructed facilities with guaranteed customer satisfaction.
+Lennen Commercial Builders, Inc makes even complex building process an exciting experience for you.
+With Lennen Commercial Builders, Inc, you can be confident that we will make the construction process as efficient and cost-effective as possible.
+Our values of integrity, quality, value, and performance and experience result in professionally designed, engineered, and constructed facilities with guaranteed customer satisfaction.

-Also known as “turnkey” or “design-build”, Single Responsibility is a method whereby one entity is contracted to preform both the architecture/engineering design portion of the project as well as the actual construction.
-The Single Responsibility approach involves start-to-finish partnership versus mere piecemeal advisement.
-You become a vital part of a “design-build” process as we work with you to meet your needs and overcome any challenges that arise.
+Also known as turnkey or design-build, single responsibility is a method whereby one entity is contracted to perform both the architecture and engineering design portion of the project as well as the actual construction.
+The single responsibility approach involves start-to-finish partnership versus mere piecemeal advisement.
+You become a vital part of a design-build process as we work with you to meet your needs and overcome any challenges that arise.

-The “Traditional” contracting approach differs from the Single Responsibility in that you commission an architect and/or engineer to prepare your drawings and specifications.
-Once the drawings and specifications are complete, you then hire a General Contractor either by bidding, preference or negotiation.
-This approach requires two separate entities, two separate contracts and two separate costs.
+The traditional contracting approach differs from the single responsibility in that you commission an architect and engineer to prepare your drawings and specifications.
+Once the drawings and specifications are complete, you can hire a general contractor either by bidding, preference, or negotiation.
+This approach requires two separate entities, contracts, and costs.

-Both approaches work!
-Both approaches have been utilized throughout our economy.
+Both approaches work and have been utilized throughout our economy.
 It is up to the client to decide which process best meets their needs.

 Advantages of Single Responsibility